What is a Nurse Practitioner? A Valuable Healthcare Provider

 Typically, they'll need to earn a Master of Science in Nursing (MSN) - Family Nurse Practitioner (FNP) with a specific population focus, such as pediatrics, family medicine or gerontology.
 They must also pass a national certification exam before applying for state licensure.

-While nurse practitioners can work in virtually any area of medicine or healthcare, their role “often emphasizes disease prevention and health management in caring for their patients,” said Dr. Nicholas S. Carte, AGPCNP-C, APRN, graduate nursing faculty lead at Southern New Hampshire University (SNHU).1
+While nurse practitioners can work in various areas of medicine or healthcare, their role “often emphasizes disease prevention and health management in caring for their patients,” said Dr. Nicholas S. Carte, AGPCNP-C, APRN, graduate nursing faculty lead at Southern New Hampshire University (SNHU).1

 Carte is also a nurse practitioner who is certified in adult-gerontology primary care and addiction medicine.
 He holds a PhD in Nursing and has 15 years of experience teaching in higher education.